explainers-by-googlers/security-info-web-request/README.md

 The reason for keeping Extension API aligned with Isolated Context Web API:

 * To reduce maintenance burden, since internally the same code is responsible for both API.
-* To simplify life of web developers and allow them easily reuse knowledge or code of WebRequest API in different contexts.
+* Developer ergonomics: authors can easily reuse the API in different contexts, without having to learn an entirely new one.